Exclusive: World Bank's pension investments clash with principles

 While there is some evidence ESG investment can improve "risk adjusted performance," he said, "there is also extensive literature reaching the opposite conclusion."

-Some of the pension's holdings are invested in the Russell 3000 index, which tracks 3,000 companies including coal producers Peabody Coal (BTU.N) and Arch Coal (ACI.N) and tobacco giant Philip Morris (PM.N), according to the employees' research note.
+Some of the pension's holdings are invested in the Russell 3000 index, which tracks 3,000 companies including coal producers Peabody Coal and Arch Coal and tobacco giant Philip Morris, according to the employees' research note.

-Others are invested in funds tied to Morgan Stanley's MSCI index (MSCI.N), which includes major fossil fuel companies like ExxonMobil (XOM.N), according to that note.
+Others are invested in funds tied to Morgan Stanley's MSCI index, which includes major fossil fuel companies like ExxonMobil, according to that note.

 MSCI and other indexes offer portfolios that screen out companies in industries with perceived ethical problems.